 Northwest Trek’s black bears, Benton and Fern, typically go into torpor from November until February or March.

 “Benton and Fern do have periods of activity during the winter months, where they will eat, go to the bathroom, and collect more bedding to remake their winter ‘beds’,” said keeper Haley.

 Scientists describe torpor as an involuntary state, meaning naturally, the bears will experience some level of sleepiness.
 At zoos in warmer climates, where seasons don’t drastically change, bears will often have a shorter amount of time in torpor.

 “We have four very different seasons at Northwest Trek,” said Haley.
 “We want to support the bears in what comes naturally to them.
 We make sure the bears have exceptionally quiet surroundings this time of year so they can sleep as long as they like.”

 Haley says she and other keepers also feed the bears a seasonally appropriate diet leading up to torpor, for them to acclimate to the change in seasons as they would in the wild.

 Benton and Fern have two options for sleeping at Northwest Trek.
 They each have man-made dens behind-the-scenes, where they are offered food daily (although, they don’t always wake up for it).
 The dens have heated floors and giant straw beds for them to get cozy in.

 The bears also have a hibernation den near the center of the public exhibit.
-Try to see if you can spot either bear napping there!
+Guests can try to see if they can spot either bear napping there.
 Benton and Fern put a lot of work into preparing that den for winter each year, using ferns, fir boughs and grasses as bedding.

 Once comfortably inside, the bears will pull down even more vegetation toward the opening to keep it warm and dry.
 The den only fits one bear, and Benton and Fern will only trade places a few times throughout the four or five months of torpor.